solita/solita.github.com/_posts/2020-05-25-kinesis-streams-part-1.md

 ## Few words on KPL

 I mentioned in the beginning that you could write your data to _Kinesis Streams_ using Kinesis Producer Library, or KPL in short.
-While AWS SDK also allows managing the stream itself (f.ex. do stream resharding), KPL is meant solely for writing data to a stream and is aimed to simplify it.
+While AWS SDK also allows managing the stream itself (e.g. do stream resharding), KPL is meant solely for writing data to a stream and is aimed to simplify it.

 To be precise, KPL is not just a library but also a C++ daemon that you need to install, and that runs when you are using the KPL.
 It allows KPL to take care of several aspects of writing data to the stream on your behalf, including the handling of partial failures.
 In addition to several other useful features, it makes interacting with Kinesis API asynchronous, while KPL daemon abstracts the synchronous calls away from you.
 You can read [this article](http://www.hydrogen18.com/blog/using-aws-kinesis-with-the.html) for a pretty detailed explanation of how KPL works, as well as its pros and cons.